-I am a postdoctoral researcher and philosopher at the London School of Economics (LSE), specializing in theoretical frameworks that shaped ideas of what we colloquially call “social democracy” (although I prefer the term communitarian republicanism).
-My primary research interest lies in — what I call — the “left-Kantian” tradition of the nineteenth and twentieth century.
+I am an associate editor of Kantian Review and a postdoctoral researcher and philosopher at the London School of Economics (LSE), specializing in the theoretical frameworks that have shaped what we colloquially call “social democracy” (though I prefer the term communitarian republicanism).
+My primary research interest lies in what I call the “left-Kantian” tradition of the nineteenth and twentieth centuries.
 This current is heavily influenced by Kant’s philosophy but replaces his individualist notion of freedom with a communitarian concept of freedom inspired by Marx.

-Although my work focuses on historical figures, I read them in dialogue with contemporary political theorists, particularly with neo-Marxists (Gerald A. Cohen), neo-Republicans (Philip Pettit), and Critical Theorists (Rainer Forst).
+Although my work focuses on historical figures, I engage with them in dialogue with contemporary political theorists, particularly neo-Marxists (such as Gerald A. Cohen), neo-Republicans (such as Philip Pettit), and Critical Theorists (such as Rainer Forst).
 My research has been accepted and published in journals such as Ratio, Kantian Review, British Journal for the History of Philosophy, and Archiv für Geschichte der Philosophie.
-I have extensively written and published on the left-Kantian tradition within the Marburg School, focusing on figures like Friedrich Albert Lange, Hermann Cohen, Rudolf Stammler, and Ernst Cassirer.
-This research was also the subject of my PhD thesis, which led to the publication of two monographs: one in English with De Gruyter and another in German with Königshausen und Neumann.
+I have written and published extensively on the left-Kantian tradition within the Marburg School, focusing on figures like Friedrich Albert Lange, Hermann Cohen, Rudolf Stammler, and Ernst Cassirer.
+I also work on Kant and the early post-Kantians.

 Biography

-• Currently: 2024-2025: NRW-Postdoctoral Fellow at the University of Oslo and the London School of Economics
+- 2024-2025: NRW-Postdoctoral Fellow at the University of Oslo and the London School of Economics

 Get in touch!